mgreenwaldm/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+scope is like steps that must be followed inorder to achieve your goal.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

 ## Introduction